A floating boom creates an Olympic length swimming pool in the calm waters of the Tallebudgera Creek estuary. This free public swimming enclosure is

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this swim, the managing authority has warning signs on site advising of deep water, and

 steep drop offs in the water.